choeksema/Eng_Proj_VI_dbToCan_V2/README.md

 Run db_can to move the elevator.
 Includes a state machine that isn't very smart (needs some work but not sure on steps forward)
 Run web_sub to update the database as if you were the website. this allows for completely independent testing.

-Running db_can with arg "sabbath" activates Sabbath mode.
-Currently, Sabbath mode does NOT run automatically based on the day of the week.
+Running db_can with arg "demo" activates Sabbath mode (aka auto/demo mode).
+Sabbath mode also will run between 6PM Friday to 6PM Saturday each week.
+To run without Sabbath mode during this timeframe, use command line arg "override".